 The next day I had a hard time waking up.
 My bedroom with drawn curtains was as dark as midnight.
 Elena wasn’t through with me either.
 It was almost 5pm by the time I crawled out of bed.

 “Where are you going?”
 Elena lay with a sheet wrapped around her ballerina body.
-The early evening light bounced off the living room floor and she shielded her sleepy eyes with a lazy hand.
+The dusk light bounced off the living room floor and she shielded her sleepy eyes with a lazy hand.